biothings/mygene.info/docs/doc/autocomplete.rst

 Autocomplete widget for gene query
 ===================================

 When you build a web application to have users to query for their favorite genes, the autocomplete widget is very useful, as it provides suggestions while users start to type into the field.

+..
+Note:: The autocomplete widget below is a simple demo application.
+You may also want to have a look at `this more sophisticated autocomplete widget <packages.html#mygene-autocomplete-widget>`_, which comes with a lot more customization options.

 Try it live first